2ndSightLab/ai-tracker/mistake-tracker.md

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

-Yesteray whil trying to troubleshoot a complex file, the agent randomly sourced a delete-all-accounts.sh file inside a file called reconcile-accounts.sh and sourced that inside a file that is ONLY supposed to get a list of all the account IDs in an OU.
+Yesteray while trying to troubleshoot a complex file, the agent randomly sourced a delete-all-accounts.sh file inside a file called reconcile-accounts.sh and sourced that inside a file that is ONLY supposed to get a list of all the account IDs in an OU.

 Luckily the delete-all-accounts.sh file did not exist.